dtolpin/offtopia.net/content/posts/session-depth.md

 but $\alpha_i + \beta_i$ is equal to $C$ (Algorithm 2).

 ******
-<b>Algorithm 2:</b> Updating the beliefs based on the observed number
+<b>Algorithm 2:</b> Updating the beliefs based on the observed
-    of pages per visit
+session depth.
 ******
 <p style="white-space: pre; font-family: Monospace"
 >     1      <b>for</b> $i = 1$ <b>to</b> $K$ <b>do</b>